-- 1. County Code §33A-15 requires that no later than November 15 of each odd numbered yearthe second year of each Council's term, the County Council must adopt a GrowthSubdivision Staging Policy to be effective until November 15 of the second year of the next odd-numbered yearCouncil term, to provide policy guidance to the agencies of government and the general public on matters concerning land use development, growth management and related environmental, economic and social issues. - 2.
-On August 1, 20092012, in accordance with §33A-15, the Planning Board transmitted to the County Council its recommendations on the 20092012-2011-2016 GrowthSubdivision Staging Policy.
-The Final Draft GrowthSubdivision Staging Policy, as submitted by the Planning Board, contained supporting and explanatory materials. - 3.
-On September 22, 20092012, the County Council held a public hearing on the GrowthSubdivision Staging Policy. - 4.
-On October 6, 19, and 20, 20092012, the Council's Planning, Housing, and Economic Development Committee conducted worksessions on the recommended GrowthSubdivision Staging Policy. - 5.
-On October 27 and November 3 , 20092012, the Council conducted worksessions on the GrowthSubdivision Staging Policy, at which careful consideration was given to the public hearing testimony, updated information, recommended revisions and comments of the County Executive and Planning Board, and the comments and concerns of other interested parties.
+- 1. County Code §33A-15 requires that no later than November 15 of the second year of a Council's term, the County Council must adopt a Subdivision Staging Policy to be effective until November 15 of the second year of the next Council term, to provide policy guidance to the agencies of government and the general public on matters concerning land use development, growth management and related environmental, economic and social issues. - 2.
+On August 1, 2012, in accordance with §33A-15, the Planning Board transmitted to the County Council its recommendations on the 2012-2016 Subdivision Staging Policy.
+The Final Draft Subdivision Staging Policy, as submitted by the Planning Board, contained supporting and explanatory materials. - 3.
+On September 18, 2012, the County Council held a public hearing on the Subdivision Staging Policy. - 4.
+On September 24 and October 8, 15, and 18, 2012, the Council's Planning, Housing, and Economic Development Committee conducted worksessions on the recommended Subdivision Staging Policy. - 5.
+On October 23, and November 5 and 6, 2012, the Council conducted worksessions on the Subdivision Staging Policy, at which careful consideration was given to the public hearing testimony, updated information, recommended revisions and comments of the County Executive and Planning Board, and the comments and concerns of other interested parties.